WDKing/mongo-db-lessons/README.md

 # mongo-db-lessons
-Lessons from the MongoDB University Introduction to MongoDB lesson.
+Lessons from the MongoDB University Introduction to the MongoDB.